Unwillingly Single: Will I Be Alone Forever?

 While being in a relationship can enhance one’s life, it also can come with stressors and challenges.
 So don’t feel bad about not being coupled up; being single often frees us from worrying about factoring another person into our decisions.
 It allows us to prioritize our dreams and clarify our hopes for the future.

 Just as it’s essential to care for our physical health, many take the time they have as a single person to work on their mental health.
-This can provide a vehicle for more significant personal growth and self-understanding that benefits everyone.
+Working on your metal health can provide a vehicle for more significant personal growth and self-understanding that benefits everyone.
 Speaking to a therapist specializing in sex, intimacy, and dating issues can help those who are active in the dating world.

 Despite its many benefits, some people avoid talking to a therapist because they think it’s impractical or that it won’t help them.
 Taking time out of a busy work schedule to attend appointments or commuting to and from the office can be a deterrent, as can the feelings of awkwardness that some people experience at speaking with a professional face-to-face about sensitive personal topics.